andrewfynaardt/chirper/README.md

 1. **Sign Up**:
    - Visit [http://127.0.0.1:8000/] and click on "Sign Up".
-   - Enter your email, username, and password to create an account.
+   - Enter your necessary information to create an account.
    - If you already have an account, click "Log In" and use your credentials.

 2. **Create Chirps**: